Political Science 3300

 nation-state.
 If going on together is intrinsically valuable,

-that choice worthy end and did so without resorting to forms of
+achieved that choice worthy end and did so without resorting to

-homogeneity that denied the value of personal freedom and without
+forms of homogeneity that denied the value of personal freedom and

 ...

-in the face of experienced difference and periodic conflict.
-That
+value, in the face of experienced difference and periodic conflict.

-choice was not foreordained: In the course of classical Greek history
+That choice was not foreordained: In the course of classical Greek

-many poleis degenerated into a sustained civil strife that ran
+history many poleis degenerated into a sustained civil strife that

 extinguished the possibility of a sustained civic community: Thucydides (boldface added)